Elettra (1904 ship)

-Elettra was the name of Guglielmo Marconi's steam yacht – a seaborne laboratory – from which he conducted his many experiments with wireless telegraphy, wireless telephony and other communication and direction-finding techniques during the inter-war period.
+Elettra was Guglielmo Marconi's steam yacht – a seaborne laboratory – from which he conducted his many experiments with wireless telegraphy, wireless telephony and other communication and direction-finding techniques during the inter-war period.

 History

 Built during the early part of the 20th century, she sailed both as a private yacht and also as a naval patrol boat before passing into the hands of Guglielmo Marconi in 1919.

 Yacht

 The vessel was built in the shipyards of Ramage & Ferguson of Leith, Scotland, having been designed by the engineering firm of Cox and King of London.
 She was launched on behalf of Archduke Charles Stephen of Austria under the name of Rovenska on 27 March 1904.
 However, the vessel herself was invoiced to his wife, the Archduchess Maria Theresa of Austria.
 The name was derived from Rovenska on the Adriatic island of Lošinj off the coast of what is now Croatia, a favourite spot of the archduke and the site of his luxurious villa.
 She sailed under the flag of the Austro-Hungarian Empire until 1909 but was then sold to Sir Max Waechter for £26,000, at which point she sailed under the British flag while still retaining her original name.
 During this ownership it is likely that she undertook two main voyages: one to the Adriatic and the Black Sea and another to the North Sea.
 In 1914 she was sold to the industrialist, Gustav HF Pratt.